-A verbal warning of the intended use of the CED should precede its application, unless it would otherwise endanger the safety of officers or when it is not practicable due to the circumstances.
+A verbal warning of the intended use of the TASER device should precede its application, unless it would otherwise endanger the safety of officers or when it is not practicable due to the circumstances.
 The purpose of the warning is to:

-- (a) Provide the individual with a reasonable opportunity to voluntarily comply. - (b) Provide other officers and individuals with a warning that the CED may be deployed.
+- (a) Provide the individual with a reasonable opportunity to voluntarily comply. - (b) Provide other officers and individuals with a warning that the TASER device may be deployed.

-If, after a verbal warning, an individual fails to voluntarily comply with an officer's lawful orders and it appears both reasonable and feasible under the circumstances, the officer may, but is not required to, activate any warning on the device, which may include display of the electrical arc, an audible warning, or the laser in a further attempt to gain compliance prior to the application of the CED.
-The laser should not be intentionally directed into anyone's eyes.
+If, after a verbal warning, an individual is unwilling to voluntarily comply with an officer's lawful orders and it appears both reasonable and feasible under the circumstances, the officer may, but is not required to, display the electrical arc (provided that a cartridge has not been loaded into the device), or the laser in a further attempt to gain compliance prior to the application of the TASER device.
+The aiming laser should never be intentionally directed into the eyes of another as it may permanently impair his/her vision.

-The fact that a verbal or other warning was given or the reasons it was not given shall be documented by the officer deploying the CED in the related report.
+The fact that a verbal or other warning was given or the reasons it was not given shall be documented by the officer deploying the TASER device in the related report.

-303.5 USE OF THE CED
+303.5 USE OF THE TASER DEVICE

-The CED has limitations and restrictions requiring consideration before its use.
-The CED should only be used when its operator can safely deploy the device within its operational range.
-Although the CED may be effective in controlling most individuals, officers should be aware that the device may not achieve the intended results and be prepared with other options.
+The TASER device has limitations and restrictions requiring consideration before its use.
+The TASER device should only be used when its operator can safely approach the subject within the operational range of the device.
+Although the TASER device is generally effective in controlling most individuals, officers should be aware that the device may not achieve the intended results and be prepared with other options.